-The Department of Planning and Environment would like to thank the members of the Groundwater Stakeholder Advisory Panel, who have provided input into this guide.
+Department of Planning and Environment would like to thank the members of the Groundwater Stakeholder Advisory Panel, who have provided input into this guide.

-The NSW Government acknowledges and pays its respect to all the Traditional Owners and their Nations of the Murray-Darling Basin.
+New South Wales acknowledge and pays its respect to all the Traditional Owners and their Nations of the Murray-Darling Basin.